Continuous Bayesian Model Selection for Multivariate Causal Discovery: Data Standardisation

 \section{Data Standardisation}

 For additive noise models, it has been shown that when data is sampled from a simulated DAG and not normalised, the marginal variance tends to increase along the causal order \citep{reisach2021beware}.
-When this is the case, it is possible to, at least partially, determine the causal order by ranking the marginal variance of variables. \citet{reisach2021beware} demonstrate that commonly used synthetic datasets often have this property meaning a simple baseline method based on variance sorting and regression can perform as well as some recent continuous structure learning algorithms.
+When this is the case, it is possible to, at least partially, determine the causal order by ranking the marginal variance of variables. \citeauthor{reisach2021beware} \citep{reisach2021beware} demonstrate that commonly used synthetic datasets often have this property, meaning a simple baseline method based on variance sorting and regression can perform as well as some recent continuous structure learning algorithms.
 This variance can be manipulated by rescaling (such as changing measurement units), which would then give a different causal order.
 As such, results that take advantage of the variance may be sensitive to measurement scales.
 Such effects may also persist in real-world datasets due to the measurement scale used.

 To get rid of these effects, we standardise all datasets before applying any of the causal discovery methods discussed in this paper.
+For the synthetic datasets, we also normalise each variable during the data generating process.
+This has been shown to create graphs that are not Var-sortable or R\textsuperscript{2}-sortable, meaning the causal order cannot be determined using variances and correlation artefacts \cite{ormaniec2024standardizing}.
 This means our results for the baselines don't match the results reported in the original papers for similar datasets \citep{montagna2023causal, lachapelle2019gradient, rolland2022score} (note that some of these works also define SHD of an anti-causal edge as 1 where we define it as 2).